 It’s the start of the most wonderful time of the year, and if you plan on spending Thanksgiving in NJ (or have family coming in), we’ve got plenty of things to do over the long holiday weekend besides the obvious Black Friday shopping.
-Catch a tree lighting, check out the sparkling lights displays or bring the whole family to an indoor water park to splash around.
-Ready to make the most of the four days?
-Scroll down to see what you can do to keep the fam busy all weekend. (featured photo credit: Diggerland USA)
+Check out the sparkling lights displays, sneak in a visit with Santa, catch a holiday performance, or bring the whole family to an indoor water park to splash around.
+Ready to make the most of Thanksgiving weekend?
+Scroll down to see what you can do to keep the fam busy (besides eating leftovers). (featured photo credit: Diggerland USA)

 Get set for fun during Thanksgiving in NJ

 Get into the holiday spirit with a light display

 Holiday events are here, and if you’re spending Thanksgiving in NJ, you can get a head start on all there is to do during this special time of year.
 Admire the lights and festive displays of one of the holiday light shows near you, putting the whole family in a merry mood.
 And lights are on display when you board one of the Christmas train rides, where you can dress up in those holiday PJs for a festive-filled and merry ride on the Polar Express or with Santa and friends.

 Go over the river and through the woods (Delaware or Hudson)